rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

         including their return code and output.
         This can grow large quickly, see :ref:`log-rotation` for how to manage this and other log files.

-        Passing an empty string closes the file.
+        Passing an empty string closes the file (but be aware of issue `#743 <https://github.com/rakshasa/rtorrent/pull/743>`_, only fixed in 0.9.8+ / PS 1.1).

         Example:

         .. code-block:: ini

             log.execute = (cat, (cfg.logs), "execute.log")

     log.xmlrpc